Red Flags in a Relationship

 - Inconsistent Effort: A lack of balance in the relationship, where one partner invests significantly more effort, signals potential incompatibility.
 Over time, this imbalance can create feelings of neglect or resentment and hinder the development of a strong partnership.

-IV.
 Addressing Red Flags

 Noticing red flags doesn’t always mean the relationship must end, but it’s essential to address them proactively.
 Here’s how: